WICG/webcomponents/proposals/html-module-spec-changes.md

       - ii\.
 Set *se*[[ExternalScriptURL]] = *script’s* src URL
     - d\.
 Append *se* to *scriptEntries*.
   - 4\.
 Return a new HTML Module Record { [[Realm]]: *realm*, [[Environment]]: *undefined*, [[Namespace]]: *undefined*, [[Status]]: `"uninstantiated"`, [[EvaluationError]]: *undefined*, [[HostDefined]]: *htmlModuleScript*, [[RequestedModules]]: *scriptEntries*, [[DFSIndex]]: *undefined*, [[DFSAncestorIndex]]: *undefined* }.
-- Provide an implementation of the abstract operation HostGetDefaultExport(*module*) as the following:
-  1. Assert: *module* is an HTML Module.
-Note: It is anticipated that in the future this may be expanded to support other module types (JSON etc).
-  1. Let *htmlModuleScript* be *module*.[[HostDefined]].
-  1. Let *document* be *htmlModuleScript*'s *document*.
-  1. Return *document*.
 - [Fetch a single module script](https://html.spec.whatwg.org/#fetch-a-single-module-script) will be changed to support an HTML Module MIME type in addition to JavaScript types.
 This will either be `text/html` or a new type introduced for HTML Modules; see discussion [here](https://github.com/w3c/webcomponents/issues/742).
 Specifically:
   - In step 9, allow the HTML Module MIME type type through in addition to JavaScript.
   - In step 11, don’t unconditionally [create a module script](https://html.spec.whatwg.org/#fetching-scripts:creating-a-module-script).
-Instead, key off the MIME type extracted in step 9, using the “create an HTML module script” steps instead if we have an HTML Modules MIME type.
+Instead, key off the MIME type extracted in step 9, running the “create an HTML module script” steps instead if we have an HTML Modules MIME type.
 - Replace step 5 of [fetch the descendants of a module script](https://html.spec.whatwg.org/#fetch-the-descendants-of-a-module-script) with the following steps:
   - 5\.
 If *module script* is a JavaScript module script, then:
     - 1\.
 [For each](https://infra.spec.whatwg.org/#list-iterate) string *requested* of *record*.[[RequestedModules]],